phreborn/MLCAF/Tutorial/TQFolder.md

 Of course, usually you will exit the python session and start a new one before reloading the folder.

-You can also open the `tutorial.root` file with ROOT and inspect it with `ls` or a `TBrowser`.
+You can also open the `tutorial.root` file with ROOT and inspect it with `.ls` or a `TBrowser`.
 There should be an item called `animal_tree`.
 This is our TQFolder inside the ROOT file.